 Colostrum is a natural product

 Colostrum, also known as the first milk, is a 100% natural product.
-It is the very first milk provided to all newborn mammals from their mothers and has a high content of proteins, carbohydrates and bioactive factors.
+It is the very first milk provided to all newborn mammals from their mothers and has a high content of proteins and immunoglobulin G.

 Bioactive factors in colostrum

-Colostrum has by nature a very high content of proteins and a natural content of Immunoglobulin G (IgG).
-It also contains several bioactive factors, vitamins, minerals, lipids and proteins that together make up the perfect “starter kit” for the newborn, as it helps to mature and strengthen both the digestion and the immune system.
+Colostrum has by nature a high content of proteins and a natural content of Immunoglobulin G (IgG).
+It also contains several bioactive factors, vitamins, minerals, lipids and proteins that together make up the perfect “starter kit” for the newborn.

 The majority of the bioactive factors belong to one of four groups (see below), of which the immunoglobulins are the largest by far:

 - Natural growth factors